 eveil wrote:Klivian wrote:Is the one in the red robe Vaarsuvius from OOTS?
 Hard to tell.

 asparagus wrote:Fairly obvious really.
 She switches off most of the brain (especially in males) so counts as a thinkamancer.

 Dancing Cthulhu wrote:Dr Pepper wrote:8.
 I can't place the man in the suit but i have a nagging feeling he's a cartoon character and one that would not be normally be cast as an intellectual.

 The guy talking?
 That's Issac (Newton) and his apparence is inspired by Carl Sagan - both pretty high ranking intellectuals.

 Or do you mean the judge?
 He looks familiar but I can't place him for the life of me.

 I'm also curious about the guy walking and talking in the last panel - is that Irenicus (of Baldur's Gate II fame?)

-Users browsing this forum: shamelessmerc and 5 guests
+Users browsing this forum: Beeskee and 8 guests